mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 corporate presence attracted more settlers from the war-torn Kingdom of Drinax and from other worlds in the

 Borderlands.
-Vorito rapidly expanded into a financial centre, a place for human traders to gather on the edge of Aslan space.
+Vorito rapidly expanded into a financial center, a place for human traders to gather on the edge of Aslan space.
 The Corporation invested in the planet’s infrastructure and today thousands of domed cities dot the planet’s surface.
 Increasingly,